 Calling all creative entrepreneurs!
 If you’ve been hearing how amazing Pinterest is but haven’t figured out how to use it – this is for you!
 Pinterest is the number two traffic referral to websites.
 Is traffic coming to your projects, blog, or creative business?
 Learn how to use Pinterest for creative entrepreneurs for professional purposes and grow your business with social media.

-Facebook has long been the biggest force for many small business and creative entrepreneurs but organic reach plummeted in 2015 as Facebook moved from being earned media (free media that occurs through organic search) towards being paid media in which you need to pay for sponsored and boosted posts to get views for your content.
+Facebook has long been the biggest force for many small businesses and creative entrepreneurs but organic reach plummeted in 2015 as Facebook moved from being earned media (free media that occurs through organic search) towards being paid media in which you need to pay for sponsored and boosted posts to get views for your content.

 While Pinterest is also moving forward with promoted pins, it's still possible to obtain excellent earned media views by creating and sharing optimized pins on Pinterest.

 Are you worried that Pinterest is just for woman or for recipes?
 From research done by Ahalogy, “Male pinners are on the rise.
 There are 75% more male Pinners today than there were a year ago.
-Males are the fastest growing group on Pinterest, as almost 2/3 (64%) of Active Males have joined in the past year.
+Males are the fastest-growing group on Pinterest, as almost 2/3 (64%) of Active Males have joined in the past year.
 The balance between males and females on Pinterest has also shifted up by 4% since 2014.”
 Approximately two-thirds of the men on Pinterest have joined in the past yet.
 Wow!

 One of the main features of Pinterest is guided search.
-While Google is traditional search – type in how to surf and you’ll see the top articles, images, and videos on how to surf.
-If you go to Google for ideas, you need to have the idea or Google doesn’t help you at all.
-On Pinterest, you’re shown content based on topics you select, Pinterest boards that you follow, and people that you follow as well as suggested pins based on your last Pinterest searches and other internet searches if you have that option turned on in Pinterest.
+While Google is traditional search – type in how to surf and you'll see the top articles, images, and videos on how to surf.
+If you go to Google for ideas, you need to have the idea or Google doesn't help you at all.
+On Pinterest, you're shown content based on topics you select, boards you follow, and people you follow as well as suggested pins based on your last Pinterest searches and other internet searches if you have that option turned on in Pinterest.

 From Pinterest, “When you use Pinterest, we want to provide you with the most interesting (dare we say, “Pinteresting”?) content.
 Sometimes, we use information from other sites or apps to do that.”